Graduate Certificate in Global Studies Requirements

-- Total of three courses in two departments other than the student’s primary department (excludes language courses)
+- Total of 12 credits in at least two departments other than the student’s primary department (excludes language courses)

 The following descriptions emphasize overarching themes and concerns; students might pursue a wide variety of questions, contemporary or historical, within these concentrations.
 Think of these concentrations as doorways into global studies, rather than as separate silos within it.
 We encourage a flexible and individualized approach to studying what interests you within this broad framework.